etchteam/offline-ux/src/custom-offline-page.md

 header, footer, maybe a page container or sidebar.
 If these elements are added to the cache they can be used to load the page layout instantly on repeat visits.

+By including these elements on the custom offline page it maintains website context

 - Easy mode: Branded offline page
   - display part of the app shell so it looks like the user is still in the app